 Notable Cases of Penalties in Hockey History

-A. Examples of Games Significantly Impacted by Penalties
+A. Games Changed by Penalties

 B. Most Penalized Players in History and Their Infractions